 Farmers in the Chesapeake Bay Watershed in Bradford, Cameron, Carbon, Centre, Clearfield, Clinton, Columbia, Elk, Jefferson, Lackawanna, Luzerne, Lycoming, McKean, Montour, Northumberland, Potter, Schuylkill, Snyder, Sullivan, Susquehanna, Union, Tioga, Wayne, and Wyoming Counties should contact:

 Farmers in the Chesapeake Bay Watershed in Adams, Bedford, Berks, Blair, Cambria, Chester, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Indiana, Juniata, Lancaster, Lebanon, Mifflin, Perry, Somerset, and York Counties should contact:

 Jedd Moncavage, TeamAg Inc.

 State regulations require farmers to implement manure management, nutrient management, or agriculture erosion and sediment control plans.
 The regulations are a key component of Pennsylvania's effort to meet its federally mandated water pollution reduction targets for the Chesapeake Bay.

-The Agricultural Plan Reimbursement Program is in its second year.
+The Agricultural Plan Reimbursement Program is in its third year.